UKCloud/documentation/articles/vmware/vmw-sco.md

 - **Tier 2.** Persistent block storage with typical performance characteristics for use by production applications or storage.

-- **Geo-Resilient.** Works in combination with Synchronous Protection to replicate storage across a SAN that spans site locations.

 ## Storage policies

 We provide you with access to two storage policies: tier 1 and tier 2.